tchang1997/tchang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Trenton (he/him)!
-I am a 3rd year EECS PhD Candidate at the University of Michigan AI lab, where I am a member of [MLD3](https://wiens-group.engin.umich.edu/).
+I am a 3rd year EECS PhD Candidate at the University of Michigan AI lab, advised by [Jenna Wiens](https://wiens-group.engin.umich.edu/).
+Currently (Summer 2024), I am at Microsoft Research in Redmond on internship with the [Augmented Reasoning & Learning Group](https://www.microsoft.com/en-us/research/group/augmented-learning-and-reasoning/).

-I am advised by [Jenna Wiens](http://www-personal.umich.edu/~wiensj/).
-My primary research area is **machine learning fairness and causal inference inspired by healthcare use-cases.** My work focuses on:
+I work on **machine learning fairness and causal inference inspired by healthcare use-cases.** My work focuses on:
-* Algorithms for mitigating the impact of biases on the performance and fairness of AI models
+* Causally-motivated techniques for modeling, understanding, and mitigating biases in AI models
-* Identifying potential sources of inequity in the data used to train AI models
+* Identifying sources of inequity in data used to train AI models

 I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
 I've previously worked on video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).
+I was also a contributor to the Google [BIG-bench](https://github.com/google/BIG-bench) language model benchmark.

 I'm always looking to connect with people--please reach out if you want to chat about research!